mgsx-dev/gdx-gltf/README.md

 **What limitation over G3D?**

-* gdx-gltf only support one directional light for now : multiple lights, point lights, spot lights will come up.
+* gdx-gltf doesn't support spot lights for now (only directional and point lights).

 **Can i only load glTF files and use them with regular libgdx 3D API?**